 A Polish goalkeeper whose journey from Arsenal's prospect to Juventus' stalwart is a testament to relentless self-improvement and dry wit.

-Wojciech Szczęsny's career is a narrative of resilience and sharp evolution.
-He announced himself at Arsenal with audacious talent and the occasional high-profile error, a mix that defined his early years in London.
-A transformative loan to Roma, however, rewrote his story.
-In Italy, he honed his technique and composure, shedding the 'error-prone' label to become one of Serie A's most dependable keepers.
-This rebirth earned him a monumental move to Juventus, where he succeeded the legendary Gianluigi Buffon, a pressure few could shoulder.
-Szczęsny not only filled the void but thrived, claiming multiple league titles with crucial saves and a newfound commanding presence.
-With Poland, he has been a mainstay, his shot-stopping a cornerstone of the national team's identity for over a decade.
+Wojciech Szczęsny announced himself at Arsenal with audacious talent and occasional high-profile errors.
+A transformative loan to Roma rewrote his story: in Italy he honed technique and composure, shedding the 'error-prone' label to become one of Serie A's most dependable keepers.
+That rebirth earned him a move to Juventus, where he succeeded Gianluigi Buffon.
+Szczęsny thrived under that pressure, claiming multiple league titles with crucial saves and a commanding presence.
+With Poland, his shot-stopping has been a cornerstone of the national team's identity for over a decade.

 1981–1996